dgubitosi/samplicator/README.md

 Config file format:

+	source: [receiver ...]

 	a.b.c.d[/e.f.g.h]: receiver ...
+	a.b.c.d[/e.f.g.h]:
+	*: receiver ...

 where:

-	a.b.c.d     is the sender's IP address
+	a.b.c.d                  is the senders IP address
-    e.f.g.h     is a mask to apply to the sender (default 255.255.255.255) receiver    see above.
+	e.f.g.h                  is a mask to apply to the sender (default 255.255.255.255)
+	*                        denotes receivers for unmatched sources receiver                 see above

+The source address of incoming packets is matched against three categories in
+order: 1) blacklist, 2) standard, 3) unmatched.
+Source addresses will only be processed by the first category where a match is found.

+Receivers from **all** matching sources defined in the configuration will get copies as sources may overlap with masks.
+Sources defined without a receiver are the exception.
+They are explicitly blacklisted and dropped before any further matches are processed.

+The wildcard source is used to denote the unmatched category.
+A source address that does not match any known sources from the configuration are processed here.
+Unmatched sources are dropped unless the wildcard source is explicitly defined.

-Receivers specified on the command line will get all packets, those specified in the config-file will get only packets with a matching source.
+Any receivers defined on the command line will get all packets as they match as 0.0.0.0/0.
+The -X option changes this behavior and places all command line receivers in the unmatched category.